KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 %condition.myCondition%
 %condition.myCondition.papiMode%
+Constant Variable🔗
+Constants are a bit different from other variables, as you can freely define the values of them.
+They are defined in the constants section like this:

+constants:
+  village_location: 100;200;300;world
+  village_name: Concrete
+To use a constant variable, you must use %constant.constantName%:

+%constant.village_location%
+%constant.village_name%
+If you want to parse a variable from a different package, follow the same syntax as you would working across packages.
+The proper syntax is %questPackage>constant.constantName%.

 BetonQuest Data Types🔗
 Point Variable🔗
 This variable displays the amount of points you have in some category or amount of points you need to have to reach a number.
 The first argument is the name of a category and the second argument is either amount or left:x, where x is a number.